nl253/GeneticAlgo/README.md

   popSize: 300,

   // 0.2 is 20%, 10 is 10
+  // (if you find that the algorithm gets stuck too quickly, decrease it)
   nElite: 0.2,

   // when mutating, target at least 1 gene
   minNGeneMut: 1,

   // by default it's set to a small value based on minNGeneMut and nGenes (the more genes, the higer it is)
+  // (it should not be too high because the point of mutations it to introduce novelty in a controlled way)
   maxNGeneMut: null,

   // keep track of improvements in previous rounds to detect local minima
   // (if you find that the algorithm gets stuck too quickly, increase it)
   nTrack: 100,
-  // this is used to detect being stuck local minima (no improvment)
-  // (you should not need to change it)
+  // this is used to detect being stuck local minima (no improvement), you should not need to change it
   minImprove: 1E-s6,

   // when mutating, the value of a gene is replaced with a random value